 MAH JONGG CALLED IN ERROR:

-Three other players expose their hands, all get 0 points.
+• If the three other players expose their hands, all get 0 points.

-Two players do not expose their hands, game continues with two remaining players.
+• If two players do not expose their hands, game continues with two remaining players.

-One player does not expose their hand, that player gets PLUS 10 points while others get 0 points.
+• If one player does not expose their hand, that player gets PLUS 10 points while others get 0 points.

 BEFORE any other player exposes or disturbs their hand, game continues without penalty.

 • If MJ is called and the player doesn’t pick up their MJ tile and place it on the rack the MJ is no good.

 • Correct the tile name and continue.

 • A mis-named discarded tile can be called for MJ.
 The discarder is penalized 25 points and the MJ receives the point value on the card.

 • A mis-named discarded tile cannot be called for an exposure.
 If you start to expose tiles based on what you hear, and not see, your hand will be called dead.